 If multiple users or applications are to share a catalog, the possible impact of a catalog failure should be considered.
 It may be desirable to establish separate catalogs for critical applications.
 Each catalog must have tested and documented backup and recovery procedures.
 Ensuring that such procedures exist is another responsibility of the catalog owner.
-(See Catalog Administration Guide.)
+See Catalog Administration Guide for information about these procedures.